SafetyCulture

 “We’re looking at more support office functions using the platform, getting visual merchandising and other departments onto the app,” explains Carl.
 “We feel it can be used more widely across the business.”

-Carl says they’re also planning to integrate the data from SafetyCulture platform with other business analytics.
+Carl says they’re also planning to integrate the data from SafetyCulture with other business analytics.
 “The next step will be taking the data we collect from those audits and connecting it to other data sources, like our mystery shop.
 It’ll be important for understanding trends and getting a more holistic understanding of store performance and process execution.”

 Looking for more inspiration?